FelixReinhard/WhileLang/README.md

 There is also the **For Language**, where the only difference is that the while loop is replaced by a for loop.
 This loop repeats a set number of times when reaching the first point of execution.

 ## Why does this exist?
 There is no good reason for this implementation to exist.
-I would not recommend using this in for anything.
+I would not recommend using this for anything.